When developing and testing software, Jedox carefully addresses all aspects of the so-called triangle of information security:

 The following list is not intended to be a comprehensive list of hardening tasks for the Jedox environment, and Jedox may add to the list over time:

 - Jedox software consists of multiple components.
 Install only the components you really need in the project.
 Do not install portions of Jedox that are not necessary for running a project.
-Not only does this reduce the risk for potential attack, but it also reduces amount of resources used, improving the performance of the Jedox system.
+Not only does this reduce the risk for potential attack, but it also reduces the number of resources used, improving the performance of the Jedox system.

 - The Jedox setup will install demo data that can help you understand how Jedox works.
 This data includes: